LeoAnker0/Orange-Music/README.md

 Due to technological-restrictions I was unable to use any frameworks, and was forced to use PHP as my backend, in the XAMPP stack.
 And I had specced it as a single page app, so I had to use a middle layer of javascript between the frontend and the backend.

+## Notes
+Due to time constraints, there is some spaghetti code in the project, particularly with the front-end's interaction with PHP.
+For version 2 of this project, I plan to switch over to using an API that interacts with the JS directly.
+Unfortunately, the htdocs folder contains many small files that are not organized in a neat way, again due to time constraints.

 ## Features
 ### Music Playback